metulah/pm/GUIDELINES.md

 ### During Session Guidelines

 1. Stay focused on the current task's scope
+2. Before implementing a plan, verify its assumptions against the relevant codebase sections.
-2. Document significant decisions using the note system:
+3. Document significant decisions using the note system:
    ```bash
    python3 -m pm.cli note add     # Add important decisions/progress
    ```
-3. Use the PM tool to track progress and state changes
+4. Use the PM tool to track progress and state changes
-4. If scope changes are needed, they must be explicitly discussed with the user
+5. If scope changes are needed, they must be explicitly discussed with the user

 ### Session End Requirements (CRITICAL)